 - Disable SIP ALG.
 Some voice and video communication applications do not work well with the SIP ALG.
-Disabling the SIP ALG might help your voice and video applications to create and accept a call through the router. - Click the Apply button.Your settings are saved.
+Disabling the SIP ALG might help your voice and video applications to create and accept a call through the router. - 5.
+Click the Apply button.